nicholasjhenry/technology-radar/README.md

 ### Hold

-These items I would process with caution.
+These items I would proceed with caution.
 I don't currently track those.

 ## Quadrants